Healthdirect Free Australian health advice you can count on.

 What happens after a liposuction procedure?

-After liposuction, you may wake up from the anaesthetic to find there is a thin tube draining fluid from the site of the surgery.
-This tube is called a canula and it is inserted through the skin to continue to dislodge and remove fat.
+After liposuction, you may wake up to find there is a canula (thin tube) draining fluid from the site of the surgery.

 After surgery there will be some swelling.
-Once this has settled down, you will be able to see the results.
-Changes can take place for up to 6 months following surgery.
+You should be given instructions about how to care for the surgery sites.
+Once the swelling has settled down, you will be able to see the results.
+This could take a few weeks or sometimes months.

 Usually, liposuction does not need to be repeated.
-There may be excess skin after the surgery and an additional procedure may be needed to remove this if necessary.
-Usually, however, the skin will contract and tighten after the procedure.
+There may be excess skin after the surgery and an additional procedure may be needed to remove this.

 What are the risks involved in liposuction?